Ever wondered about the money that’s stashed away in your various pension pots? We wouldn’t be surprised.

 In fact, there may be various situations that can leave you thinking, “can I cash in my pension early?” and “how do I actually go about withdrawing my pension?”

 Maybe you want to take inspiration from the FIRE Retirement Movement and retire earlier than the State Pension age?
-Maybe you’ve stumbled across an old pension pot from a job you did many years ago and don’t think you have enough saved to warrant transferring into a more recent pension?
+Maybe you’ve stumbled across an old pension pot from a job you did many years ago and don’t think you have enough saved to warrant transferring the money into a newer pension?

 I’m going to guess that one of these thoughts may have crossed your mind at some point – otherwise you probably wouldn’t be reading this.
 But do you know what age you can access your pension?
-You may assume that because that money is yours, you can cash it in whenever you want – but unfortunately, it’s a little more complicated than that.
+You may assume that because that money is yours, you can cash it in whenever you want.
+Unfortunately, it’s a little more complicated than that.

 With there being plenty of confusion around when you can cash in your savings and if you can access pensions early, we decided to put together a handy guide to tell you everything you need to know.

 Let’s start with the basics.
 You can have three types of pensions as a UK resident.
 These are the State Pension (which you receive from the government), workplace pensions (which are typically arranged by your employers when you start a new job), and a personal pension (which you can set up yourself and have more control over).

 Each type of pension has its own rules regarding what age your savings can be accessed – and in the case of workplace pensions and personal pensions, this can differ from provider to provider.
 We’ll go into more detail on this below.

 To refresh, everyone in the UK will have access to the new State Pension if they have paid National Insurance (NI) contributions for at least 10 years (or were getting NI credits for the same amount of time due to illness).1